True cost accounting

 True Cost Accounting (TCA) is an accounting approach that measures and values the hidden impacts of economic activities on the environment, society and health.
-TCA is also referred to as full cost accounting (FCA) or “multiple capital accounting (MCA)”.
+TCA is also referred to as full cost accounting (FCA) or "multiple capital accounting (MCA)".
 The approach moves beyond purely economic thinking with the aim of improving decision-making in commercial organizations and in public policy.
 It includes accounting for natural capital, human capital, social capital and produced capital.

 The True Cost Accounting approach can be applied to every sector of the economy.
 It aims to reveal the impacts of economic activities on society as a whole, in addition to the private costs directly incurred by producers and consumers.
 These can be environmental, health or social impacts that are not reflected in the market prices of products and services, i.e. not included in the operational profit and loss accounts, and so are regarded as hidden.
 True Cost Accounting is of particular relevance for agrifood systems (food and non-food agricultural products), where hidden costs can be substantial.
 Indeed, much of the development of TCA has historically been in the context of food.

 History

 Although True Cost Accounting is a relatively recent term, it is not a new concept.
 It is closely linked to the concept of externalities, costs or benefits to an uninvolved third party that arise as an effect of another party's (or parties') activity.
 The root of the TCA concept can be attributed to the work of Pigou and Marshall in the 1920s.
 Over the last decades, monetary values have been assigned to externalities where businesses are penalized, or when insurance firms calculate costs in industrial accidents.
 TCA is also considered to be an expansion of cost-benefit analysis (CBA).
-In the 1980s and the 1990s, other terms were used to convey similar concepts to that of the TCA such as full cost accounting.
+In the 1980s and the 1990s, other terms were used to convey similar concepts to that of TCA such as full cost accounting.

 What sets the true cost accounting approach apart from its predecessors is that systems thinking and holistic thinking – which acknowledge that economic systems are made up of many stakeholders (such as producers, consumers, distributors and policy makers) and that these systems rely on multiple capitals (natural capital, social capital, human capital and produced capital) – are integral parts of the approach.
 TCA acknowledges the complex nature of economic systems with all its interdependencies.
 An application of TCA tends to include a dozen or more indicators selected to measure and value positive and negative impacts across the environmental, health, social and economic domains.